GunshipPenguin/shallow-blue/README.md

 - Search
   - Switch search algorithm to Principal Variation Search
   - Use a capture-only move generator for quiescence search
-- UCI
-  - Support more of the UCI protocol
-    - Support timers (wtime / btime)
-    - `stop` command
-    - `go infinite`

 # License